 Acronis True Image Home does offer an online option for its backup.
 It will go up to 250GB and will cost about $5 a month.
-One interesting advantage of this service is that you can use this service in combination with your automatic backups and you can choose to backup only certain folders, or go differential (which means that it will only save the files that were changed since the last backup instead of saving everything all over again).
+One interesting advantage of this service is that you can use it in combination with your automatic backups and you can choose to backup only certain folders, or go differential (which means that it will only save the files that were changed since the last backup instead of saving everything all over again).
 Maybe that could help those with limited bandwidth plans or those with a slower internet connection.

 Mozy, Carbonite, Blackblaze, CrashPlan, are other known online backup services.
 Their costs are kind of similar at the start, but you will have to check more details.
 Some services will let you backup EHD in addition to your internal HD but others won’t.
-Some will let you backup more than one computer while some may charge you more.
+Some will let you back up more than one computer while some may charge you more.
 Some will charge you a flat fee for up to a certain amount of storage space, but then, you will pay an additional fee for more than that basic limit.
-You will also want to check if the backup will be dependant on the current content of your computer, and backup will only mirror what you have or if you can delete files from your computer and still have them backed up and save on their server.
+You will also want to check if the backup will be dependent on the current content of your computer, and backup will only mirror what you have or if you can delete files from your computer and still have them backed up and save on their server.
 You will also have to ask about retrieving your data in case you lose your own copy.
 How do you get them?
 Do you have to download them (meaning it will take time and bandwidth)?
 Do you get them on an HD by mail?
 Do you have to pay for the retrieval service?
 If so, how much?
 Can you retrieve only part of the stored data or do you have to get everything even if you only need some?

 Check them out